 How to select an Organizational Structure

-Important factors to consider in selecting an organizational structure are below
+Important factors to consider while selecting an organizational structure are below

 - Alignment with Organizational Objectives